ryanpram/player-valuation-prediction/README.md

 # Football Player Valuation Prediction
+## Project Description
+## Project Setup
+## Acknowledgement
-This repo is intended to submission of 1st capstone project of mlzoomcamp
+This repo is intended to submission of midterm project of mlzoomcamp.